Thai Chicken Satay

 Cut carefully through a section of chicken, lifting the flap as you go

-Lay the chicken out as above and cut again
+Lay the chicken out as below and cut again

-You should now have a piece of chicken similar to the one above.
+You should now have a piece of chicken similar to the one below.

-Chop or grind peanuts as above, a mini food processor is ideal for this.
+Chop or grind peanuts as below, a mini food processor is ideal for this.
 Don't over process as we are not looking for peanut powder!

-Put 100ml of vegetable oil, the Coconut milk, the Yellow paste and Panang paste into a saucepan and bring just to the boil on a low to medium heat, simmer gently for 5 minutes.
+Put 100ml of vegetable oil, half a can of Coconut milk, the Yellow paste and Panang paste into a saucepan and bring just to the boil on a low to medium heat, simmer gently for 5 minutes.
+You can now add the rest of the coconut milk, unless you feel the sauce is quite watery.
+I don't want to be vague here but the thickness of the coconut milk depends on the brand.

-Add the peanuts and over a low heat, keep stirring until you see red oil floating to the top.
+Add the chopped peanuts and over a low heat, keep stirring until you see red oil floating to the top.
 Keep a constant watch on it so it does not burn.
 If you are using the quantities as above then you will need to add around 200 ml of water to bring the sauce to the right consistency.
 The brand and thickness of the coconut milk also plays a part here.
 The sauce needs to be somewhere between thick and thin :-) Add the juice from the squeezed limes and stir.
-Satay sauce should a little sweet so check the taste and add the sugar if needed as sweetness of coconut milk also varies The sauce needs to be somewhere between thick and thin :-)
+Satay sauce should a little sweet so check the taste and add the sugar if needed as sweetness of coconut milk also varies.

 Thread the marinated chicken onto the skewers and you're good to go!